 Spectrum’s overheads can be a tad overwhelming at times.
 Also, the Comcast self-install kit charge is free (only shipping charges apply).

 The Internet is good.
 But you might be interested in other packages and bundle plans, especially those including cable TV channels.
 Spectrum is more direct in choosing a bundled plan, allowing you to get a 200Mbps internet plan and TV select for $100 monthly.
 And yes, you get 125+ channels with the same.

 Suggested Read: How to Hook up Spectrum Cable Box and Modem?

-Xfinity, however, offers some impressive bundles, including a 300Mbps and 125+ channel pack for a mere $90 monthly liability — termed as the Standard+More plan.
+However, Xfinity offers some impressive bundles, including a 300Mbps and 125+ channel pack for a mere $90 monthly liability — termed the Standard+More plan.
 You can even opt for Gig internet speeds and 185+ channels with the signature+ more plan for $130/month.

 6. Customer Reviews